Powerful quake rocks Turkey and Syria, kills more than 2,300

 The opposition’s Syrian Civil Defense described the situation there as “disastrous.”

-In a hospital in Darkush in Idlib, Osama Abdelhamid said most of his neighbors died.
+At a hospital in Idlib, Osama Abdel Hamid said most of his neighbors died.
 He said their shared four-story building collapsed just as he, his wife and three children ran toward the exit.
 A wooden door fell on them and acted as a shield.

 “God gave me a new lease on life,” he said.